Our

 and ignorance.

-your own capabilities and motives.
+capabilities and motives.
 It doesn't come from role-play, from

 escapism, or doing things purely for entertainment or display.
 Skill

-only comes as a result of earnest, committed effort combined with understanding
+only comes as a result of earnest, committed effort combined with

-and appreciation.
-Self-deceit, pretense, arrogance, and false pride
+understanding and appreciation.
+Self-deceit, pretense, arrogance, and

-Integrity of Scholarship:
+of Scholarship:

 Honesty in research does not just mean looking at data for or against